cfe-lab/MiCall/HACKING.md

         cd ~/git/MiseqPipeline
         ./build_alignment.sh

+17. From the Help menu in Eclipse, choose Eclipse Marketplace…
+17. Search for Ruby, and install Ruby (DLTK).
+17. From the Window menu, select Preferences.
+Navigate down to Ruby: Interpreters.
+17. Click Add... and browse for the Interpreter executable.
+Look under your `.rvm` folder for a path like this:

+        ~/.rvm/rubies/ruby-1.8.6-p420/bin/ruby

+17. For Interpreter arguments, type `-rubygems`.
 17. Create a data folder somewhere on your workstation, like ~/data.
 Create subdirectories called miseq and RAW_DATA.
 18. Connect to the shared drive [using CIFS][cifs] and mount smb://192.168.68.144/RAW_DATA as /media/RAW_DATA.
 19. Navigate down to /media/RAW_DATA/MiSeq/runs, pick a recent folder, and make sure it has a file named needsprocessing.